HTTP-RPC/Kilo/README.md

 }
 ```

 By default, body data is assumed to be JSON and is automatically [converted](#type-coercion) to the specified type.
 However, subclasses can override the `decodeBody()` method to perform custom conversions.

+If an error occurs while parsing the body content, an HTTP 400 response will be returned.
+If the decoded content cannot be converted to the requested type, HTTP 403 will be returned.

 ### Return Values
 Return values are converted to their JSON equivalents as follows: